antwanvdm/php-oop-music-collection/README.md

 - Make an actual composer package for this (separate music collection from the core)
 - Ok...
 Add some basic CSS framework to prevent tears
 - Add actual multilingual support
-- Implement PHP 8 Attributes
+- Implement PHP8 Attributes (and other possible cool PHP8 stuff)

 ## Changelog
 ### v1.2.0